stuckerj1/bff/README.md

   - Datasets specifying number of rows and ratio of updates (new/change/delete rows).
   - Parameter sets for each test scenario:  size, from, to, update strategy

 - [ ] Run GitHub Actions workflow: `1.
-Provision BFF Controller and Action Workspaces`
+Provision BFF-Controller and Action Workspaces`

 - [ ] Confirm Workspaces created successfully:
-  - Workspace ID logged for BFF Controller and a workspace for each ingestion scenario
+  - Workspace ID logged for BFF-Controller and a workspace for each ingestion scenario
   - Admin role assigned with status code `201`
   - Retry loop logs error metadata if assignment fails